 California-China Climate Institute (CCCI) offers various opportunities for undergraduate and graduate students, postdocs, visiting scholars and professionals to engage in our work accelerating climate solutions in California and China.
 Opportunities address a range of research and policy areas, and different levels of commitment.
 Below is a summary of some of the types of positions possible.
 Opportunities will be posted here as they become available.

-Graduate Student Researcher (GSR).
-GSR appointments are for graduate student researchers working towards a PhD, Master’s degree or Law degree at UC Berkeley, with an interest in CCCI research projects.
-GSR positions can focus on a specific research or policy project , or on special projects such as communications, marketing, event support and other tasks as they arise.
-Graduate students can work for UC Berkeley course credit or stipend no more than 20% of the appointment.
+Graduate Research for Credit.
+For graduate student researchers working towards a PhD, Master’s degree or Law degree at UC Berkeley, with an interest in CCCI research projects.
+Positions can focus on a specific research or policy project and other tasks as they arise.
+Graduate students can receive credit for their work.

 Undergraduate Researcher (UR).
-Undergraduate Researcher positions are for undergraduate students at UC Berkeley working on a project under the supervision of a faculty or research affiliate or a staff member.
-This could be for research or policy projects or specials projects in communication, marketing, event support and office support.
+Undergraduate Researcher positions are for undergraduate students at UC Berkeley working on a project under the supervision of a faculty or a staff member.
+This could be for research or policy projects.
 Positions can be taken for course credit or work-study.

-Interns and Volunteers.
-CCCI offers intern and volunteer opportunities for students and/or professionals outside of the GSR or UR, who are interested in CCCI and willing to participate in the communications or administrative aspects or other projects at the Institute.
-Internships and volunteers are unpaid positions and course credit is not provided.
+Volunteers.
+CCCI offers volunteer opportunities for students and/or professionals outside of the GSR or UR, who are interested in CCCI and willing to participate in other projects at the Institute.
+Volunteers are unpaid positions and course credit is not provided.

 Affiliated Researchers.
 Affiliated researchers are scholars or technical experts who work with CCCI as co-leaders on specific research and/or policy projects.
 Research affiliates are employees of other institutions but work collaboratively with CCCI faculty affiliates or staff members on a temporary basis ranging from six months to one year.
 Compensation is provided for affiliated researchers.